-Effective July 16, 2018, any person or entity who has received voter registration information must disclose any security breach to the California Secretary of State "in the most expeditious time possible and without unreasonable delay" (Section 2188.3, added by the Statutes of 2018, chapter 96 (Assembly Bill 1678) (Berman) (urgency legislation)).
-The Secretary of State has established an Office of Elections Cybersecurity and Enterprise Risk Management and its' "Report Misinformation" link is the portal for these disclosures at the email address www.sos.ca.gov/elections/vote-sure.
+(Assembly Bill 1678) (Berman) (urgency legislation)).
+The Secretary of State has established an Office of Elections Cybersecurity and Enterprise Risk Management, and its' "Report Misinformation" link is the portal for these disclosures at the email address www.sos.ca.gov/elections/vote-sure.
 The Elections Division phone number is (916) 657-2166.

 This legislation also makes it a crime to distribute false voting location, voting qualifications, or day of the election information (Section 18302).
-Effective 2020, it is also a crime to distribute false information regarding qualifications to apply for, vote, or return a VBM ballot.9
+Effective 2020, it is also a crime to distribute false information regarding qualifications to apply for, vote, or return a VBM ballot.7

-Deepfake Videos Continue To Be Prohibited 60 Days Before March 5
+Deepfake Videos Continue To Be Prohibited 60 Days Before November 5

 2019 Assembly Bill 730 (Statutes of 2019, Chapter 493) amends Code of Civil Procedure Section 35 and adds Elections Code Section 20010 prohibits the publication in the 60-day period before an election any video that has been "intentionally manipulated".
-This legislation has been extended to 2027.10 March 5 minus 60 is January 5, 2024.
+This legislation has been extended to 2027.8 November 5 minus 60 is September 6, 2024.